SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 Every year, Wealthfront identifies a set of "career-launching" tech companies for aspiring young professionals by surveying the partners of 14 top venture capital firms.
 The qualifications for making the list are: 1) a revenue run rate between $20-300 million, and 2) a growth trajectory of over 50% over the next three to four years.

-Wealthfront's [2017 posting](https://blog.wealthfront.com/2017-career-launching-companies-list/), its fifth such annual list, identifies 132 companies.
-Of these, 81, or about 61%, are located in the San Francisco Bay Area, followed by 10% in New York, 5% in Boston, another 5% in Southern California, and 4% in Seattle.
+Wealthfront's [2017 posting](https://blog.wealthfront.com/2017-career-launching-companies-list/) identifies 132 such companies.
+Of these, about 61% are located in the San Francisco Bay Area, followed by 10% in New York, 5% in Boston, another 5% in Southern California, and 4% in Seattle.
 Of the Bay Area companies, about 58% are located in San Francisco itself.

 I've included the full table below for reference:

 ![<sup>**Figure 3**: List of Wealthfront's "career-launching" companies, 2017 vs. 2016, by location (Source: [Wealthfront Blog](https://blog.wealthfront.com/2017-career-launching-companies-list/))</sup>](../assets/evaluating-startups/wealthfront-locations.png){ width=90% }

 Treat location as a fairly grainy, but binary signal of a company's prospects.
-A company based out of San Francisco, Palo Alto, Menlo Park, or Mountain View is obviously not guaranteed to be successful, but a company *not* headquartered in the Bay Area, New York, or Boston (and maybe Seattle or LA) is going to be fighting an uphill battle finding investors, attracting and retaining strong employees, and connecting with its early adopters.
+A company based out of San Francisco, Palo Alto, Menlo Park, or Mountain View is obviously not guaranteed to be successful, but a company *not* headquartered in the Bay Area or New York (and maybe Boston, Seattle, or LA) is going to be fighting an uphill battle finding investors, attracting and retaining strong employees, and connecting with its early adopters.

 #### Personal fit